mostafaism1/eta-einvoice-signer/README.md

 - To configure the user's details:
   - Set `auth.user.userName` to the user name.
   - Set `auth.user.encryptedPassword` to the bcrypt hash of the password.
-    - There are many ways to generate a bcrypt hash.
+    - There are many tools to generate a bcrypt hash.
 Here's [one](https://bcrypt.online/) such tool.

 ### Running